quimnuss/eco/world_rules.md

 * SR01: The higher in the food chain, the more negative is the growth and self mutuality

 Predators density usually is lower and harder to maintain than more resilient organisms

+* SR02: Especialization forces losing other especializations

+Predators that spend points specializing on a prey type lose efficacy against other species. and viceversa (SR03)

+* SR03: Generalization forces losing specialization

+See SR02